demisto/content/Packs/ArcherRSA/Integrations/ArcherV2/README.md

 2. Search for RSA Archer v2.
 3. Click **Add instance** to create and configure a new integration instance.

-## Clarifications
-The timezone (offset) parameter should be used if the Cortex XSOAR server and Archer's server aren't in the same time zone.
-If the Cortex XSOAR server time is 00:00 and the Archer server time is 01:00, the timezone parameter should be +60 (minutes).

 | **Parameter** | **Description** | **Required** |
 | --- | --- | --- |
 | url | Server URL \(e.g. https://example.net\) | True |